 e-Safety PC Basics Digital Literacy Code.org project Scratch Programming Game Control Extending Extend their knowledge by being able to continue developing their film in accordance with their plan.
 Create a Network Guide Booklet aimed at Alfred and Edith explaining how to set up a wireless network.
 Know how to collate and format data in an organised way using Excel.
 Know how to create, label and explain graphs from a range of data provided.
 Extend their understand the importance of sequence in the programs they write.
-Learn how to "debug" or fix the prewritten program.
+Learn how to "debug" or fix the pre- written program.
 Describe the role of variables in programming and apply them in your game.
 Apply criteria to review your game and justify suggestions for improvement Learn how to, independently, make a virtual pet in Scratch Applying Apply their knowledge to develop their information plan for on online safety.
 Know the main rules that they should follow when using online chatrooms.
 Learn how to stay safe when using a computer.
-Repetitive Strain Injury (RSI) Know how to add hyperlinks to a presentation and apply suitable animation and transition effects.
+Repetitive Strain injury (RSI) Know how to add hyperlinks to a presentation and apply suitable animation and transition effects.
 Apply how to collaborate with others on assignments at the computer.
 To apply and develop an understanding of how a program is structured.
 Demonstrate skills in scratch graphics and animation Learn how to control sprites and create a loop in Scratch.
 Learn how to sense events and keep score.
-Developing Ш Develop their understanding to identify measures that they can use to keep themselves safe whilst chatting online.
+Developing MI Develop their understanding to identify measures that they can use to keep themselves safe whilst chatting online.
 Understanding bullying through social networking sites. how different parts of the computer work Know how to correctly lay out a formal business letter using Microsoft Word.
 Understand how to create a presentation to suit different audiences using PowerPoint.
 Develop the knowledge of what it's like to instruct their classmates to move through a maze in their classroom.
 To develop an understanding of how to plan a programming project Learn how to use Motion and Looks instructions in Scratch.
 Foundation 1 Understand the expectations of the ICT department.
 Understand how to log on the network.
 Set up their email account.
 Learn how to identify input and output devices.
-Be able to describe the functions of imput devices why this is important and be Understand how to create algorithms (sets of instructions) to move a character through a maze using a single command.
-Understand and explain what an algorithm is Learn how to recognise different flowchart symbols and how to put them together.
+Be able to describe the functions of imput devices Understand how to organise files sensibly on a computer and why this is important and be able to submit work to the teacher.
+Understand how to create algorithms (sets of instructions) to move a character through a maze using a single command.
+Understand and explain what an algorithm is Leam how to recognise different flowchart symbols and how to put them together.